-Nothing beats a cold fall or winter day by staying at one of the coziest hotels, suites or bed and breakfast inns.
+Nothing beats a cold fall or winter day like staying at one of the coziest hotels, suites or bed and breakfast inns.
 If you're looking to treat yourself or have the most comfortable stay during your trip to Springfield and the Ozarks, here are a few cozy options.

 Proving that you can never have too much of a good thing, this oversized suite at the Hotel Vandivort boasts top-floor views of historic downtown Springfield.
 Ideal for entertaining or a special occasion, you’ll feel right at home in 1,550 square feet of space that includes a private king bedroom with an adjoining bathroom, fully appointed kitchen, dining area, and comfortable living room.
 The Master Suite’s 325-square-foot outdoor patio comes complete with an HDTV and cozy, two-way fireplace -- perfect for relaxing, entertaining, and taking in the skyline.

 Photo courtesy of The Oasis Hotel & Convention Center